 - Directs Sierra Club’s full suite of campaign efforts in Minnesota to move from dirty to clean energy.
 Develops and implements strategic campaigns in collaboration with Sierra Club’s Environmental Law Program, Organizing Department, State Chapters, Communications Department, Digital Strategies, capacities and programs, and volunteer leadership.
 Provides ancillary support for coordinated campaigns in North and South Dakota.

 - In collaboration with state teams, engages key players in decarbonizing the electric and building sectors.
 Supports and works with strategic partners in frontline communities, with labor, and elected and appointed decision makers to assure advancement of Sierra Club’s priorities.

 - Supports and provides professional expertise to staff and volunteers.
-Provides electric sector training and motivation to staff and volunteers.
+Provides conservation training and motivation to staff and volunteers.